 December is here.
 Time goes so quickly by.
 We hope everyone had a nice Thanksgiving holiday.
-The children took part in our annual Thanksgiving Feasts here at school.
-Each class prepared something special and we all gathered in the 3’s classroom to celebrate together.
-The food was delicious- biscuits: made by the 2’s, soup and cookies: made by the 3’s, cornbread: made by the 4’s and donations from parents: thank you and thank you to all of you who donated food for those less fortunate.
-It is greatly appreciated.
+The children took part in our annual Friendship Feasts here at school.
+Each class prepared something special and we all gathered together in the 3’s classroom to celebrate together.
+Everything was delicious.

 And now the holidays are upon us.
 It’s a fun and busy time and can be very stressful, even for children.
-So the teachers really try to stick to their routines here at school to keep everything calm.
-We have our annual holiday concert coming up.
-The children have been busy practicing the multicultural songs with Mr. Robert and have been doing so well.
-The concerts are scheduled for Thursday, Dec.
-19th at 9:30am and Friday, Dec.
-20th at 9:30am & 12:45pm.
+So the teachers really try to stick to their routines here at school to help keep everything calm.
+We have our annual holiday concerts coming up.
+The children have been busy with Mr. Robert practicing all the multicultural songs and with the teachers as well.
+The concerts are scheduled for Monday, Dec.
+22nd at 9:30am & 12:45pm and on Tuesday, Dec.
+23rd at 9:30am.
 They will take place upstairs in the church.
 So after drop-off, please go upstairs and find a seat.
 Grandmas, grandpas, aunts, uncles, friends…all are welcome.
 At the conclusion of the concert, the teachers will lead the children back down to their classrooms.
 Please don’t remove your child from the line so that we can better keep track of everyone.
 Once the children are back downstairs, all are welcome in the classrooms for our holiday parties.
 Sign-up sheets will be posted outside the classrooms for needed items.

-Our annual Mitten Tree will be placed outside the office for donations of mittens, hats, scarves, etc. to be donated to the ECAP.
-Thanks for your support.
+Our annual Mitten Tree is outside the office for donations of children’s mittens, gloves, hats, scarves etc. to be donated to the ECAP.
+Thank you for your help.

-We have our Open House this Saturday from 9:00am-1:00pm.
+We have our Open House this Saturday, Dec.
+6th from 9:00-12:00.
 If you know of anyone looking for a preschool program, please send them our way.